 As we’ve seen for the best part of this year, a business continuity disaster recovery plan may involve being able to quickly mobilise employees to work from home.

 In IT disaster recovery terms, a business continuity plan must consider all possible eventualities that pose a risk to your business.
 Nobody saw the pandemic happening, but those who already had a business continuity plan that considered a national emergency and the need to pivot to working from home, found 2020 a lot easier.

 Large global incidents aside though, you need to ask yourself a series of questions – something we always do when we put together a disaster recovery business continuity plan for our clients.
 The list of scenarios could be anything from a flood, through to your reliance on third-party suppliers and cyber attacks.

 It’s important to create a business continuity plan that is bespoke to your business.

-Here are some of the things your business continuity strategy should plan for:
+Here are some of the things your business continuity and disaster recovery strategy should plan for:

 - Temporary relocation of premises

 - Remote working from home or another location

 - Reallocation of roles to staff